WickedFlame/Avalanche/README.md

 ### Scalability Testing
 Scalability tests measure an application's performance when certain elements are scaled up or down.
 For example, an e-commerce application might test what happens when the number of new customer sign-ups increases or how a decrease in new orders could impact resource usage.
 They might run at the hardware, software or database level.

-These tests tend to run less frequently since they�re designed to diagnose specific issues rather than broadly help identify bottlenecks within the entire application.
+These tests tend to run less frequently since they're designed to diagnose specific issues rather than broadly help identify bottlenecks within the entire application.

 ### Volume Testing
 Also known as flood tests, measure how well an application responds to large volumes of data in the database.
 In addition to simulating network requests, a database is vastly expanded to see if there's an impact with database queries or accessibility with an increase in network requests.
 Basically it tries to uncover difficult-to-spot bottlenecks.